What’s your favourite comfort food? One of ours is most definitely pizza. Which we love to eat at Las Palmas de Gran Canaria’s Pizzeria Caminito.

 1. Pizzeria Caminito: where it’s at

-Situated off the tourist map (but only just), you’ll find Pizzeria Caminito in the barrio of San José.
+Situated off the tourist map (but only just), you’ll find this pizzeria in the barrio of San José.
 It’s a mere 550 metres (seven minutes’ walk according to Google Maps) from Vegueta.
 We caught the number 12 yellow municipal bus to get there.

-Pizzeria Caminito has been offering pizza Argentinian style since opening back in 2006.
+They’ve been offering pizza Argentinian style here since opening back in 2006.
 It takes its name from Buenos Aires’ colourful Caminito, the 100-metre-long outdoor art installation created in 1959 by local painter Benito Quinquela Martin who set out to recreate the original La Boca.
 This was an immigrant community populated by Italian (mainly Genoese) emigrés from 1880 onwards, which several theorists have speculated is also the birthplace of tango.

 2. Pizzeria Caminito: what to drink

-There’s a limited wine list at Pizzeria Caminito.
+There’s a limited wine list available.
 Mr Gran Canaria Local however decided to order a bottle of Argentina’s national lager, the malty Quilmes (€1,90).
 The boys, meanwhile, supped on a very Canarian soft drink: strawberry-flavoured Clipper (€1,50 per 500ml).

 3. Pizzeria Caminito: what to eat